daisyyedda/GoMovie/README.md

 ## Demo

 ## Run It Locally
-The assumption is you have Go and Node installed. <br/>
+The assumption is you have Go and Node installed on your PC. <br/>
 <br/>
 `gh repo clone daisyyedda/GoMovie`
 <br/>